kuri-sun/kuri-sun/README.md

-# Hi, I'm HaRuki 👋
+# Hi, I'm Haruki 👋
 <br />

 - A Software Engineer from Japan🇯🇵!